Apart from clothing and personal items, is there anything else I should bring with me?

 Do I need a tourist visa to enter Nicaragua or Mexico?

 If you are from the USA, Canada, or an EU country, you don’t need a tourist visa.
-Upon arrival, and after paying a $10 USD visa fee, you will receive a stamp in your passport for a 90 day tourist visa.
+In Nicaragua, upon arrival, and after paying a $10 USD visa fee, you will receive a stamp in your passport for a 90 day tourist visa.
 If you are volunteering for more than 90 days, you will need to make a border run to Costa Rica (40 minutes away) to receive a new tourist visa.